 Laser Eye Surgery and You

-As a single clinic we are a close knit operation and your treatment will have been discussed at our team meetings – the optometrists will have spoken to the patient care co-ordinators and of course the surgeons are involved throughout the process.
+As a single clinic we are a close-knit operation and your treatment will have been discussed at our team meetings – the optometrists will have spoken to the patient care co-ordinators and of course the surgeons are involved throughout the process.

-This means that we are constantly monitoring your progress from the initial consultation right through to your treatment, check ups and aftercare.
+This means that we are constantly monitoring your progress from the initial consultation right through to your treatment, check-ups and aftercare.
 We leave no stone unturned and as such you will be made to feel reassured and looked after at all times.

-In short we feel that safety isn’t just about the laser or the type of scanning equipment – whilst they are of course crucial to a good result it is the care and attention of the surgeons and staff that will ensure the best possible level of safety at a clinic.
+In short we feel that safety isn’t just about the laser or the type of scanning equipment – whilst they are of course crucial to a good result – it is the care and attention of the surgeons and staff that will ensure the best possible level of safety at a clinic.

 If all of this page rings true then Focus may well be the right clinic for you.